 Whether you are a mobile technician or work out of a shop, how you treat the people you are doing business with is critically important.
+Distinguishing the difference between a customer and a guest is a start.
 Excellent customer service creates customer loyalty, positive word-of-mouth reputation, and ultimately helps build your business.
-Regardless of how well the repair or headlight restoration comes out, if the customer doesn’t have a positive experience they are most likely going to tell their friends about it and not return.
+Regardless of how well the repair or headlight restoration comes out, if the customer doesn’t have a positive experience, they are most likely going to tell their friends about it and not return.

 One way to approach customer service is by examining how you treat the people who enter your place of business.
 Do you treat them as customers or guests?
 When considering the definition of the two, think about how you would want to be treated when you are deciding where to spend your hard-earned dollars.

 Merriam-Webster defines a Customer as: